dibyashakti1/Dislocation-Model-of-GNSS-Velocities/README.md

 Dibyashakti Panda, January 2023

-**The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate & Locking Depth**
+**The matlab codes help to model the observed velocities from GPS stations of both strike-slip and thrust faults by analyzing misfit between the Slip rate & Locking Depth (Based on methods by Okada 1992)**

 **Matlab Files**: Dip_slip_Okada_Error and Strike_slip_Okada_Error